Official Government Website

 Urban and Community Forestry News

-Don't miss out: Our archive of newsletters includes the most current editions and older ones, dating back to 2017.
-Review this resource for timeless information and sign up for newsletters.
+Our archive of newsletters includes the most current editions and older ones, dating back to 2022.
+Review this resource information and sign up for newsletters.

 Yearly Arbor Day Celebration

-Idaho communities are encouraged to participate in the “Planting Idaho” program.
-Applications are sent to communities throughout Idaho and a lottery style drawing is used to determine who receives the grants.
+Help communities celebrate Arbor Day and plant appropriate trees for energy conservation.
+“Planting Idaho” applications are sent to communities throughout Idaho and a drawing is used to determine who receives the grants.

 (208) 626-1779